jenineharris/foundation-biostat-2021/README.md

 * R workshop
      + Last hour of class: Dr. Harris will be available for one-on-one in her zoom room 613 926 5756

-## Week 12 (November 18): Creating fully reproducible reports in R-Markdown
+## Week 12 or 13 (November 11 or 18): Creating Reproducible Reports in R-Markdown

 BEFORE CLASS: